Updated January 30, 2018 | Adopted by the Board of Directors March 28, 2018

 - Gateway will treat all individuals with dignity, respect, and courtesy.
 The individuals we serve and their families will be involved in decisions regarding the treatment delivered to the extent practical and possible.
 In all circumstances will we attempt to treat individuals in a manner appropriate to their background, culture, religion and heritage, and respect their objectives for care.

-- Staff, consultants, and affiliates shall not engage in any activity that constitutes abuse, neglect, or any kind of unauthorized physical restraints of any kind toward any individual.
+- Employees, board members, and affiliates shall not engage in any activity that constitutes abuse, neglect, or any kind of unauthorized physical restraints of any kind toward any individual.

 - There shall be no discrimination toward any individual for any reason, including race, color, religion, creed, sex, sexual orientation, national origin, ancestry, ethnicity, age, disability, citizenship, marital status, military or veteran status, predisposing violence victim status, domestic violence victim status, HIV status or any other characteristic protected by law.